rbmowatt/glazewave/docs/spot-images/us-al.md

 `osm:node/5919558631` · 30.2698122, -87.5583287

-- **`us-al-west-jetty-1.jpg`** — “Waiting on the tide, Golf of Mexico” by Casey Muir-Taylor, Wikimedia Commons, CC BY 2.0
+- **`us-al-west-jetty-1.jpg`** ⚠︎ *context, not the coast itself* — “Waiting on the tide, Golf of Mexico” by Casey Muir-Taylor, Wikimedia Commons, CC BY 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:Waiting_on_the_tide,_Golf_of_Mexico.jpg
   - Licence: CC BY 2.0 (https://creativecommons.org/licenses/by/2.0/) · attribution required
   - Author: Casey Muir-Taylor — https://www.flickr.com/people/54195664@N05